alipay/goldfish/docs/guide/reactive.md

-# Use Status Management
+# Use State Management

+> If you only want to use part of state management of Goldfish, please visit [Use state Management Progressive](./reactive-progressive.md).

-## Alipay mini program status management
+## Alipay mini program State Management

-The original framework of Alipay mini program provides the page/component level data status management ([this.setData()](https://docs.alipay.com/mini/framework/page-detail#pageprototypesetdatadata-object-callback-function)), but that is not available for page or component across scenarios.
+The original framework of Alipay mini program provides the Page/Component level data state management ([this.setData()](https://docs.alipay.com/mini/framework/page-detail#pageprototypesetdatadata-object-callback-function)), but that is not available for Page or Component across scenarios.
 The general solution is to put data into globalData to solve the data sharing problem across pages.

-It can be seen that basic mechanism is available for status management in the original Alipay mini program, which does not suffice the status management in complicated projects.
+It can be seen that basic mechanism is available for state management in the original Alipay mini program, which does not suffice the state management in complicated projects.

-## Goldfish responsive status management
+## Goldfish Responsive State Management

-On basis of the related great ideas in the community, Goldfish deposits a set of mini program friendly responsive status management framework, which enables the user to flexibly and efficiently handle the status data.
+On basis of the related great ideas in the community, Goldfish deposits a set of mini program friendly responsive state management framework, which enables the user to flexibly and efficiently handle the state data.

-In Goldfish, status data is responsive, where the [responsive](https://vuejs.org/v2/guide/reactivity.html) data are generated with useValue(), useState(), and useComputed().
-Meanwhile, the status logic module is extracted, assembled and reused on basis of function type Composition API.
+In Goldfish, state data is responsive, where the [responsive](https://vuejs.org/v2/guide/reactivity.html) data are generated with useValue(), useState(), and useComputed().
+Meanwhile, the state logic module is extracted, assembled and reused on basis of function type Composition API.

-### Component status management
+### Component State Management

 ```js
 import { setupComponent, useState } from '@goldfishjs/goldfish';